purescript/documentation/language/Syntax.md

 ```

 `maybeSum` takes two values of type ``Maybe Number`` and returns their sum if neither value is `Nothing`.

-When using `do` notation, there must be a corresponding instance of the `Monad` type class for the return type.

 Statements can have the following form:

 - `a <- x` which desugars to `bind x \a -> ...`